Reasoning Parser#

 ==== Reasoning ====

-I start by identifying the two numbers in the problem, which are 1 and 3.
+First, I need to identify the two numbers in the problem: 1 and 3.

 ==== Text ====